Charca/pkgshield/README.md

-# nopkg
+# pkgshield

 A CLI tool to protect against supply chain attacks from hallucinated dependencies (also known as "[slopsquatting](https://en.wikipedia.org/wiki/Slopsquatting)").

 ## About

-`nopkg` helps identify potentially risky npm packages by checking:
+`pkgshield` helps identify potentially risky npm packages by checking:

 - **New packages** - Packages with recent initial releases that haven't been battle-tested
 - **New versions** - Recently published versions that may contain malicious code